 The Tales of Amethyst

-A 16th-century poem “L’Amethyste, ou Les Amours de Bacchus et d’Amethyste” (The Loves of Bacchus and Amethyste) by the romantic French poet, Remy Belleau, painted a compelling and evocative “myth” concerning amethyst’s color.
-The story goes as follows:
+A 16th-century poem by the French Romantic poet, Remy Belleau, paints a compelling and evocative “myth.”
+The story goes as follows.

-All amethyst was believed to have originated from the statue of Amethyste.
-Because of its connection with Dionysus, amethyst is thought to protect the wearer from drunkenness by inducing sobriety.
+Legends tell that all amethyst comes from the statue of Amethyste.
+Because of its connection with Dionysus, many say amethyst protects the wearer from drunkenness by inducing sobriety.

 The Truth Behind the Myth

-This story may not be the original creation of the amethyst, or indeed an authentic Greek myth, but it certainly invokes the romance, depth and strange, brightly colored clarity of this remarkable gemstone.
+This story may not be true, but it indeed invokes the romance, depth, and clarity of this remarkable gemstone.

 Amethyst in Ancient Cultures

-- Ancient Egyptians wore amethyst amulets to protect against guilty and fearful feelings.
-It was also worn for protection against witchcraft.
+- Ancient Egyptians wore amethyst amulets to protect against guilt, fear, and witchcraft.

-- In Ancient China, amethyst became a powerful tool in the art of Feng Shui.
-Masters of the art primarily used amethyst to ward-off negative energy and drive away life hazards.
+- In China, amethyst is a powerful tool in Feng Shui.
+Masters mostly use amethyst to ward off negative energy.

-- Following Greek mythology, Romans also believed that amethyst protected one from drunkenness, and carved goblets and chalices from this stone.
+- Romans also thought amethyst protects from drunkenness, carving goblets and chalices from this stone.

-- Medieval knights from Europe carried this stunning gem to help them keep a cool head during battle, thanks to its perceived sobering qualities.
+- Medieval knights from Europe carried this stunning gem to help them keep a cool head during battle.

-One of the oldest surviving amethyst crystal crowns is the “Iron Crown of Lombardy” from Italy.
-This golden crown is embellished with twenty-two gemstones (seven red garnets, seven blue sapphires, four violet amethysts, and four gems of glass) and reputedly contains a band of iron made from the crucifixion nails of Christ.
+One of the oldest surviving pieces of amethyst jewelry is the “Iron Crown of the Lombards.”
+From Italy, this golden crown features twenty-two gemstones!
+Some say it even contains a band of iron made from the crucifixion nails of Christ.

-Famous for its striking beauty, intense color, brilliant purple hues, and sparkling allure, amethyst is bound to be a prized possession in your own collection.
-This brilliant gem is a well-known symbol of love, peace, and happiness, and is believed to improve existing relationships by enticing those you desire into your arms!
+Famous for its beauty, color, purple hues, and sparkling allure, amethyst is sure to be prized in your collection.
+A well-known symbol of love, peace, and happiness; some even say it improves existing relationships by enticing those you desire into your arms!

-Amethyst is the kind of jewelry that every woman holds close and treasures, as it marks the beginning of a loving relationship.
-Amethyst jewelry helps express those things that even words cannot!
+Amethyst is the kind of jewelry we treasure, as it marks the beginning of a loving relationship.
+Amethyst jewelry helps express those things that words cannot!

-Amethyst is the modern birthstone of February and a traditional gift to celebrate the 6th wedding anniversary.
-The gem is believed to bring peace and tranquility to the life of the wearer while driving away anxiety and tension, perfect for a long and happy marriage!
+Amethyst is the modern February birthstone and a traditional gift for the 6th wedding anniversary.
+Popular lore says it brings peace and tranquility to the couple, perfect for a long and happy marriage!